 Considerations:

-• Application: Can be applied either per stay or per night, as well as per guest.
+Application: Can be applied either per stay, per night, or per guest.

 Implications:

-• Compliance: This method is likely to comply with fee transparency laws since the fee is included in the advertised rate, ensuring customers see the true cost upfront.
+Compliance: This method is likely to comply with fee-transparency laws, as the fee is included in the advertised rate, ensuring customers see the true cost upfront.

 Include Fees as Part of Your Base Rate